kimbstocker/RubyTerminalApp/README.md

 ### Feature 1: The Quiz
 This feature contains 10 randomly generated arithmetic operations questions and users can input their answers.
 The answers provided will then be checked by the system for scoring.
 Users will see if their answers are right(green) or wrong(red) after submitting their answer to each question.
 At the end of the quiz, scores will be tallied up and displayed to the user.
 ### Feature 2: Difficulty Levels
-Users are offered with 3 quizzes with 3 difficulty levels
+Users are offered with unlimited quizzes with 3 difficulty levels
 - Easy: each question in this level will be randomly generated from 2 arithmetic operators (either +, -, *), 2 single digit numbers and 1 double digit number.
 - Medium: this level include random questions with 2 arithmetic operators (either +, -, *), 1 single digit number and 2 double digit numbers.
 - Hard: each question in this level will contain 3 arithmetic operators (either +,-,* or **), 1 single digit number, 2 double digit numbers and 1 triple digit number.
-### Feature 3: Printing Scorecard
+### Feature 3: Saving Scorecard
 Once finished their quiz, users can print out their scorecard that list out all 10 questions, the correct answers, their answers and their scores for each questions as well as their overall score.
 ## Control Flow Diagram
 - show the workflow/logic and/or integration of the features in your application for each feature.